yhsiang/noLove/README.md

 ### HTML5 Audio

-HTML5 has many new elements added such audio, video, article and etc. I use <code>&lt;audio&gt;</code> to store the typing sound:
+HTML5 has many new elements added such as audio, video, article and etc. I use <code>&lt;audio&gt;</code> to store the typing sound:

 	<audio id="sound">
 	    <source src="pathto/type.ogg" type="audio/ogg" />